 What karma actually refers to is compulsiveness.
 There’s a compulsive aspect to our behavior, compulsive because of the strong instincts and tendencies that have been built up by our disturbing emotions and confusion.
 Therefore, we act in an uncontrollable manner, like someone who compulsively eats, or compulsively taps his or her fingers, or someone who is a compulsive liar.

 What’s the difference between “impulsive” and “compulsive?”

-So, that’s karma.
-That’s what we’re talking about in karma.
-What you want to get rid of is this compulsiveness.
-It’s not that you want to stop doing anything.
-Let that sink in because perhaps this is new.
+That’s what we’re talking about with karma.
+What we want to get rid of is this compulsive behavior.
+It’s not that we want to stop doing anything.
+Let that sink in, because perhaps this is new.

-Okay.
-Now the classic presentation here in the initial scope of lam-rim – the classic presentation of karma – is that the problem here, the cause of our suffering of suffering, is our unawareness of cause and effect, behavioral cause and effect.
-We just don’t know that if we’re unhappy and we have suffering, it has arisen from destructive behavior.
-We just don’t know that.
-Or we have an incorrect view that it came from nothing or whatever.
-So we work to get rid of this first level of unawareness or ignorance – unawareness of behavioral cause and effect.
-We’re not talking about cause and effect of kick a ball and it goes over there; we’re talking about cause and effect in terms of our behavior and what we experience.
+The classic presentation of karma in the initial scope of the lam-rim is that the suffering of suffering and unhappiness and its cause is our unawareness of behavioral cause and effect.
+We just don’t know that if we’re suffering and unhappy, it has arisen from our destructive behavior.
+Either, we just don’t know that, or we have an incorrect view that our unhappiness came randomly from nothing or from external sources.
+Here, we work to get rid of this first level of unawareness or ignorance, our unawareness of behavioral cause and effect.
+We are not referring here to cause and effect as in when we kick a ball, it moves over there.
+We’re talking about cause and effect in terms of our behavior and what we experience.

-So please examine yourself for a moment.
-Maybe you do cheat and bully and lie, but if you don’t, why don’t you?
-Is it because you are afraid of worse rebirths and unhappiness that will follow from that and therefore you refrain?
-Be honest with yourself.
-Why don’t we cheat and hurt others?
+Please examine this for a moment.
+If you don’t cheat, bully or lie, why not?
+Is it because you are afraid of worse rebirths and unhappiness that will follow from these actions and therefore you refrain?
+Be honest.
+Why don’t you cheat and hurt others?

 We don’t want others to think badly of us.